Parasitic-free gate: A protected switch between idle and entangled states: Error mitigation of PF gate

 \section{Error mitigation of PF gate}

 Switching from Idle mode to entangled mode takes place in two steps: first coupler frequency is changed, then microwave pulse is activated.
 The other way around needs to take place in the reversed order: first, the microwave pulse is switched off, then the coupler frequency is changed.
 In each step, there is a possibility that quantum states accumulate error.
 Although PF gate can effectively eliminate universal $ZZ$ interaction, however, it still suffers from unwanted transitions during coupler frequency change.
 Moreover, limited qubit coherence time can be another source of fidelity loss.
-Here we quantify the performance of the PF gate by calculating the metric of gate fidelity.
+Here we quantify the performance of both Genuine PF gate and Affine PF gate by calculating the metric of gate fidelity.